hardisj/erinsaudiocorner/content/english/loudspeakers/DIYSG_Volt6.md

 <br>
 <br>

-The reference plane in this test is just below the tweeter, per the designer, Matt.
+The baffle is sloped at about a 76° angle which made it a bit tricky to measure but after some reconfiguring in the Klippel software, the reference axis was at the tweeter, at the same angle of the baffle.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.